laravel/docs/upgrade.md

 #### Added Methods

-**Likelihood Of Impact: Low**
+**Likelihood Of Impact: Very Low**

 The `bootstrapPath`, `configPath`, `databasePath`, `environmentPath`, `resourcePath`, `storagePath`, `resolveProvider`, `bootstrapWith`, `configurationIsCached`, `detectEnvironment`, `environmentFile`, `environmentFilePath`, `getCachedConfigPath`, `getCachedRoutesPath`, `getLocale`, `getNamespace`, `getProviders`, `hasBeenBootstrapped`, `loadDeferredProviders`, `loadEnvironmentFrom`, `routesAreCached`, `setLocale`, `shouldSkipMiddleware` and `terminate`  methods [were added to the `Illuminate/Contracts/Foundation/Application` contract](https://github.com/laravel/framework/pull/26477).

-If you are implementing this interface, you should add these methods to your implementation.
+In the very unlikely event you are implementing this interface, you should add these methods to your implementation.

 ### Collections